tenoto/ninjaresp/README.md

 # Latest response files (v201024)

+- all the files are stored in v201024/ninjaresp_201024/
+	- ninja_?gmc_whole/inner_xxxxx_200928
+		- ? = 1 or 2
+		- whole or inner
+		- xxxxx : file information

 - ninja_2gmc_whole_191224.rmf (default response)
     - sum of 2 GMCs, 'INSTRUME' keyword is reset to '2GMC'
     - sum of the inner and outer readout pads (whole)